August 9, 2022

 Element Health's products include full-spectrum oils, soft gels, gummies, topical salves, and pre-roll CBD flower—everything you need to reduce stress and improve the quality of your sleep and recovery.
 I've been using their maximum strength, full-spectrum CBD (I get their 60 ml bottle with a whopping 4,800 mg of CO2-extracted CBD), and holy hell: this stuff is potent.
 My go-to dose is usually 80-100 mg for eight hours of sleep and 10-20 mg for a power nap.
 This formula works like magic.
 Now, if you're not used to CBD, my personal dose of this stuff could kick you onto your ass for a while (so start slow).
 Since I started using Kion Sleep, I don't use CBD as often, but on a very stressful day or during travel, it definitely comes in quite handy.

 I swear by this stuff for a good night of rest with through-the-roof deep sleep scores.
-Element Health's CBD oil can also help alleviate stress and anxiety, and their high-potency products will simultaneously optimize your immune system, cardiovascular health, and overall brain function.
+Element Health's CBD oil (use BEN15 to save 15%) can also help alleviate stress and anxiety, and their high-potency products will simultaneously optimize your immune system, cardiovascular health, and overall brain function.

 11. Magnesium Breakthrough